kubevirt/user-guide/docs/operations/virtualmachineinstance_node_eviction.md

 ## How to Evict all VMs on a Node

-Select the node you’d like to evict VirtualMachineInstances from by identifying the node from the list of cluster nodes.
+Select the node you'd like to evict VirtualMachineInstances from by identifying the node from the list of cluster nodes.

 `kubectl get nodes`